eProsima/Fast-DDS-docs/docs/use-cases.rst

 addresses, etc.) is known beforehand.
 Such scenarios are perfect candidates for Fast-RTPS STATIC discovery mechanism, which drastically reduces the middleware setup time (time until all the entities are ready for information exchange), while at the same time limits the connections to those strictly necessary.
-As explained in the :ref:`discovery` section, all Fast-RTPS discovery mechanisms consist of two steps: Participant Discovery Phase (PDP), and Endpoint Discovery Phase (EDP).
+As explained in the :ref:`discovery` section, all Fast-RTPS discovery mechanisms consist of two steps: PDP and EDP.

 .. _wide_deployments_static_pdp:

 Peer-to-Peer Participant Discovery Phase
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, Fast-RTPS uses Simple Participant Discovery Protocol (SPDP) for PDP phase.
+By default, Fast-RTPS uses SPDP protocol for the PDP phase.
 This entails the participants sending periodic PDP announcements over a well known multicast addresses, using IP ports calculated from the domain.
 For large deployments, this can result in quite some meta traffic, since whenever a participant receives a PDP message via multicast, it replays to the remote participant using an address and port specified in the message.
 In this scenario the number of PDP connections is *N * (N - 1)*, with *N* being the number of participants in the network.

 However, it is often the case that not all the participants need to be aware of all the rest of the remote participants present in the network.
 For limiting all this PDP meta traffic, Fast-RTPS participants can be configured to send their